Asian Art Outpost

 bara / shoubi

-This is the most universal way to write rose (as in the flower) because it is understood in both Chinese and Japanese (same characters in either language).
-This is also a common way to write about roses in Asian poetry.
-This can be translated as "wild rose" if you are looking for that title.
+薔薇 is the universal way to write rose (as in the flower) because it is understood in both Chinese and Japanese (same characters in either language). 薔薇 is also a common way to write about roses in Asian poetry.
+This can be translated as “wild rose” if you are looking for that title.

-This is also how to write "rose" in old Korean Hanja (though they now us Hangul and most Koreans of this generation will not be able to read this without a dictionary).
+薔薇 is also how to write “rose” in old Korean Hanja (though they now use Hangul, and most Koreans of this generation will not be able to read this without a dictionary).

 Cherry Blossom / Sakura